KDCube is built around apps

 }

-The built SPA communicates with the backend through the bundle operations endpoint and receives runtime config (base URL, auth tokens, tenant/project) via postMessage from the host frame.
+The built SPA communicates with the backend through the bundle operations endpoint and receives runtime config from GET /api/cp-frontend-config with parent-frame postMessage as fallback.
 The UI is a normal platform client — if it needs bundle-originated events targeting one exact connected peer, it must propagate the connected peer id on REST requests per the client communication contract.
+Embedded pages should emit the same kdcube-resize height/width message used by widgets.

 Registry vs. Interface Discovery